 2 tsp organic coconut flour

-8 drops vanilla creme liquid stevia - Kelly turned me on to this, I loove it so far!
+8 drops vanilla creme liquid stevia

-3 good dashes Celtic sea salt
+3 good dashes unrefined sea salt

 To make your ice cream:

-1. In a large bowl, crack egg yolks, add coconut flour and whisk until combined.
+1 .
+In a large bowl, crack egg yolks, add coconut flour and whisk until combined.
 Add milk, maple syrup, salt and stevia and whisk well.

 2. Lastly, pour in four cups of cream, whisking very well to make sure there are not lumps.